Originally indicated a person from the town of Abriola in southern Italy.

 Derived from the name place Lama

-Originally from a place name in Normandy, which was derived from Old French la mare
+Originally from a place name in Normandy, derived from Old French la mare

 meaning "the pool".

-Locative surname from the name of a village near the city of Belluno... [more]
+From the name of the village of Lamon near the city of Belluno in Veneto, Italy.

 Originally designated one who lived by a lane, a narrow way between fences or hedges, later used of any narrow pathway, including one between houses in a town.

-Derived from an Old English place name meaning "long hill" (effectively meaning "ridge").
+Derived from various places names, of Old English origin meaning "long hill"